-Deploy Kubernetes to Azure Stack
+Deploy Kubernetes to use containers with Azure Stack Hub

 Note

 You can follow the steps in this article to deploy and set up the resources for Kubernetes in a single, coordinated operation.
 The steps use an Azure Resource Manager solution template.
-You'll need to collect the required information about your Azure Stack installation, generate the template, and then deploy to your cloud.
-The Azure Stack template doesn't use the same managed AKS service offered in global Azure.
+You'll need to collect the required information about your Azure Stack Hub installation, generate the template, and then deploy to your cloud.
+The Azure Stack Hub template doesn't use the same managed AKS service offered in global Azure.

 Kubernetes and containers